Technology and innovations

 3. Twilight holography for decreased detection limit.

 By utilizing a semi-transparent “twilight” filter to dampen the background light in the image while leaving the light scattered by particles unaffected, analysis of particles smaller than 200nm in diameter is made possible.
-The method is patent-pending and is described in a submitted manuscript.
-Reference: Olsén, E, et al 2023 (submitted, published as preprint)
+The method is patent-pending and is described in a preprint manuscript.
+Reference: Olsén, E, et al 2023

 4. Selective detection of gold nanoparticle-labeled viruses and exosomes.